 In my work here at Your Teen I often see in the comments section, under articles on this very page, one parent replying to another (or to a thousand) “Be.
 A. Parent.”

-Unfortunately, the parent to whom Be A Parent is directed is often struggling with a particular issue or behavior and is seeking advice.
+Unfortunately, the parent to whom this “advice” is directed is often struggling with a particular issue or behavior and is seeking advice.

-After my girls’ weekend, it was clear, we each parented (and continue to parent) differently.
+After my girls’ weekend, it was clear that we each parented (and continue to parent) differently.

 Our rules, curfews, philosophies and responses were not the same.
 Most times we went with what felt right for our kid and the situation at that time.
 Who knows if it was the “right” thing to do?
 And yes, we questioned some of those decisions and still, to be brutally honest, question them today.